Home

 Supervised cycle passages

-When driving on a straight road and approaching a supervised cycle passage you must obey traffic signals.
+When you approach a supervised cycle passage on a straight road you must obey traffic signals.
 However, you must also allow cyclists and moped riders, who have correctly entered the cycle passage, to cross in peace and quiet.
 This is the case even if you have a green light.

 When you are about to cross a supervised cycle passage in connection with a turn, you should drive at a low speed and give way to cyclists and moped riders who have correctly entered or are about to enter the cycle passage.
 This is the case even if you have a green light.